jedazard/PRIMsrc/README.md

 library("PRIMsrc")
 ```

-* Version 0.7.0 is a major release with significant user-visible changes.
-Check details of new features, changes, and bug fixes with the following R command:
+* Check details of new features, changes, and bug fixes with the following R command:

 ```{r}
 PRIMsrc.news()